 - Image processing with machine learning methods (e.g. segmentation for diagnostic applications)

-- Data science & machine intelligence (data driven models & complex data analytics, together with DHZB Medical Data Science)
+- Data science & machine intelligence (data driven models & complex data analytics, together with the DHZB group Medical Data Science and Machine Intelligence)

 - Simulations & modelling by physiology based models